 Music is an art form, a freedom of expression without apology.
 Nobody is suggesting there shouldn’t be some topics and themes that push boundaries.
-But these boundaries seem non existent.
-Our airwaves are filled with so much vulgarity.
-How much longer will music that is not representative of the masses continue to be pushed by the industry?
-It would seem chaotic music makes for good business!
+But how much longer will music that is not representative of the masses continue to be pushed by the industry?
+It would seem chaotic music makes for good business?
 Many years ago N.W.A and similar groups were referred to as Reality Rap.
-Where did the term “Gangster Rap” come from, who coined this phrase?
-Any individuals entering a particular genre of music already have a prerequisite.
-There is an expectancy for a gagster rapper to behave in a manner fitting the description.
+Where did the term “Gangster Rap” come from, who coined these phrases and labels?
+Any individuals entering a particular genre of music already have a prerequisite, there is an expectancy for a gangster rapper to behave in a manner fitting the description.

 This chain can only be broken through reclassification of self and example